Las Mujeres Ya No Lloran World Tour

-The Las Mujeres Ya No Lloran World Tour is the seventh concert tour by the Colombian singer-songwriter Shakira, in support of her twelfth studio album, Las Mujeres Ya No Lloran (2024).
-The stadium tour commenced on 11 February 2025 in Rio de Janeiro, Brazil, and is currently scheduled to conclude on 14 December 2025 in Córdoba, Argentina.
-It is her first tour in seven years after her El Dorado World Tour (2018).
-As of October 2025, it has earned million within its first 64 concerts, becoming the highest-grossing Latin tour ever by a woman ever, as well as the second highest-grossing Latin tour ever.
+The Las Mujeres Ya No Lloran World Tour is the seventh concert tour by the Colombian singer Shakira.
+The stadium tour commenced on 11 February 2025 in Rio de Janeiro, Brazil, and is scheduled to conclude on 11 October 2026 in Madrid, Spain.
+It was first announced in 2021 but was delayed due to the COVID-19 pandemic and was re-announced in 2024, in support of her twelfth studio album, Las Mujeres Ya No Lloran (2024).

+The tour has broken numerous ticket sales and venue records while also leaving a significant cultural impact.
+As of January 2026, it has earned over million within its first 86 concerts, breaking the Guinness World Record for the highest-grossing Latin tour of all time, while also becoming the fifth-highest-grossing tour by a female artist.